 The most important factor directly affecting NILM success is the characteristics of the data.
 Active power is the most commonly used data type.
-However, analyzing the appliances consuming similar active power or activated simultaneously is a nontrivial task.
-Therefore, the use of additional features, such as reactive power, can facilitate the analysis.
+However, analyzing the appliances consuming similar active power or activated simultaneously is a non-trivial task.
+Therefore, the use of additional features such as reactive power can facilitate the analysis.
+The second important characteristic is the resolution which can be divided into two: Low (1Hz and lower)

-The second important characteristic is the resolution, which can be divided into low (1 Hz and lower) and high resolution (higher than 1 Hz).
-There is a tradeoff between them.
-High-resolution data provide more detailed information but at high hardware cost.
-Low-resolution data provide limited information but are cost effective.
-It is more realistic to perform NILM analysis using low-resolution active power data since they are already available from smart meters.
-Detailed information on NILM analysis using high-resolution data can be found in [8] and [9].
+and High resolution (higher than 1Hz).
+There is a trade-off between them.
+High-resolution data provide more detailed information, but at high hardware cost.
+Low-resolution data provide limited information, but it is cost-effective.
+It is more realistic to perform NILM analysis using low-resolution active power data since it's already available from the smart meters.
+Detailed information on NILM analysis using high-resolution data can be found in [8, 9].

-The ultimate goal of NILM studies can be classified under two main titles: load identification and energy disaggregation.
-Load identification is the instant detection and recognition of appliances that are turned on or off.
-Energy disaggregation is the process of estimating the energy consumption of appliances individually.
-A high-accuracy energy disaggregation might also provide information about the load identification.
+The ultimate goal of NILM studies can be classified under two main titles: Load identification and Energy disaggregation.
+Load identification is the instant detection and recognition of the appliances that are turned on or off.
+Energy disaggregation is the process of estimating the energy consumption of the appliances individually.
+A high accuracy energy disaggregation might also provide information about the load identification.